uQr/cordova-docs/tutorial-team-build/README.md

 4.  **Visual Studio Specific Features**
 	1.  **Supporting res/native.** The “res/native” folder in Visual Studio projects provides a useful way to update native project build artifacts without having to check in the platforms folder.
 It is not currently a base Cordova CLI feature.
+	2.  **Supporting Visual Studio specific Windows packaging settings.** Currently the Cordova CLI does not have a standard locaiton for storing platform specific packaging information.
+While this is something activley being pursued by the community, Visual Studio uses a set of non-standard config.xml elements to store manditory fields for store submission.
-	2.  **Supporting the Task Explorer.** Visual Studio now has a convenient Task Explorer that allows you to attach Gulp tasks to build events.
+	3.  **Supporting the Task Runner Explorer.** Visual Studio now has a convenient Task Runner Explorer that allows you to attach Gulp and Grunt tasks to build events.

 ###Building with Multiple Versions of the Cordova CLI
-The Cordova CLI is a standard node.js module and thus can be installed either [globally or locally](http://blog.nodejs.org/2011/03/23/npm-1-0-global-vs-local-installation/).
+The Cordova CLI is a standard node.js module and thus can be installed either [globally or locally](http://go.microsoft.com/fwlink/?LinkID=533780).
 The trick, then, is to use a local installation of the Cordova CLI rather than a global one.
 There are two different methods that you can use to install Cordova locally: at the project level and in a global cache.

 #### Project Level
-Installing and using the correct version of the Cordova CLI at the project level is simple thanks to something called [package.json](https://docs.npmjs.com/files/package.json).
+Installing and using the correct version of the Cordova CLI at the project level is simple thanks to something called [package.json](http://go.microsoft.com/fwlink/?LinkID=533781).
 Here is the general approach:

 1. Create a package.json file in the root of your Cordova project.
 2. Add the following json to the file where “4.3.0” is the version of the Cordova CLI you intend to use: